 Eligibility | Paid Leaves | Unpaid Leaves | Procedure

-These policies apply only to individuals with the title of research fellow on the payroll of Albert Einstein College of Medicine of Yeshiva University.
+These policies apply only to individuals with the title of research fellow on the payroll of Albert Einstein College of Medicine.
 When an individual’s funding source mandates a policy that is different from the policy noted below, the policy of the funding source must be followed.
 Policies relating to research fellows funded directly by other sponsoring entities while based at and accepted into a program at Einstein are the responsibility of those other sponsoring entities.
 However, preceptors for research fellows funded by other sponsoring entities are encouraged to consider guidelines similar to the Einstein policies in granting leave to such individuals.